-- (2) Any penalty imposed under this section may be appealed to the pollution control hearings board in accordance with this chapter if the appeal is filed with the hearings board and served on the department or authority 30 days after the date of receipt by the person penalized of the notice imposing the penalty or 30 days after the date of receipt of the notice of disposition by a local air authority of the application for relief from penalty. - (3) A penalty shall become due and payable on the later of: - (a) 30 days after receipt of the notice imposing the penalty; - (b) 30 days after receipt of the notice of disposition by a local air authority on application for relief from penalty, if such an application is made; or - (c) 30 days after receipt of the notice of decision of the hearings board if the penalty is appealed. - penalty is appealed.
+Any penalty imposed under section may be appealed to the pollution hearings board in accordance control this chapter if the appeal is filed with the hearings board and served on the department authority 30 eipt by the 30 days after the date person penalized of receipt by notice imposing the penalty or 30 days after the date of receipt of the notice of disposition by a local air authority of the application for relief from penalty.

+(3) A penalty shall become due

+payable on the later of:

+(a) 30 days after receipt of the notice

+imposing the penalty;

+(b) 30 days after receipt of the notice of disposition by a local air authority on application for relief from penalty, if such an application is made; or penalty is appealed.

+(c) 30 days after receipt of the notice of decision of the hearings board if the

-(4) If the amount of any penalty is not paid to the department within 30 days after it becomes due and payable, the attorney general, upon request of the department, shall bring an action in the name of the state of Washington in the superior court of Thurston county, or of any county in which the violator does business, to recover the penalty.
+- (4) If the amount of any penalty is not paid to the department within 30 days after it becomes due and payable, the attorney upon request of the department, shall bring an action in the name of the state of Washington in the superior court of Thurston county, or of any county in which the violator does business, to recover the penalty.
 If the amount of the penalty is not paid to the authority within 30 days after it becomes due and payable, the authority may bring an action to recover the penalty in the superior court of the county of the authority's main office or of any county in which the violator does business.
-In these actions, the procedures and rules of evidence shall be the same as in an ordinary civil action. - (5) All penalties recovered shall be paid into the state treasury and credited to the general fund except those penalties imposed pursuant to RCW 18.104.155, which shall be credited to the reclamation account as provided in RCW 18.104.155(7), RCW 70A.15.3160, the disposition of which shall be governed by that provision, RCW 70A.245.040 and 70A.245.050, which shall be credited to the recycling enhancement account created in RCW 70A.245.100, RCW 70A.300.090, 70A.555.110, ((and)) and section 13 of this act, 70A.560.020, and section 13 of this act, which shall be credited to the model toxics control operating account created in RCW 70A.305.180, RCW 70A.65.200, which shall be credited to the climate investment account created to the climate investment account created in RCW 70A.65.250, RCW 90.56.330, which shall be credited to the coastal protection fund created by RCW 90.48.390, and RCW 70A.355.070, which shall be credited to the underground storage tank account created by RCW 70A.355.090.
+In these the procedures and actions, rules evidence shall be the same as in an ordinary civil action. - (5) All penalties recovered shall be paid into the state treasury and credited to the general fund except those penalties imposed pursuant to RCW 18.104.155, which shall be credited to the reclamation account RCW 18.104.155(7), provided in 70A.15.3160, the disposition of which shall be governed by that provision, RCW 70A.245.040 and 70A.245.050, which shall be recycling credited to the enhancement created in RCW 70A.245.100, RCW account 70A.300.090, 70A.555.110, 70A.560.020, and section 13 of this which shall be credited to the model toxics control operating account created in RCW 70A.305.180, RCW 70A.65.200, which shall be credited to the climate investment account created in RCW 70A.65.250, RCW 90.56.330, shall be credited to the coastal protection fund created by RCW 90.48.390, and RCW 70A.355.070, which shall be credited to the underground storage tank account created by RCW 70A.355.090.

-$\underline{\text{NEW}}$ SECTION.
-Sec.
+$\underline{\text{NEW SECTION.}}$ Sec.
 21. Sections 1 through 17 of this act constitute a new chapter in Title 70A RCW.